oe/postcss-logical-polyfill/examples/README.md

-# postcss-logical-scope Examples
+# postcss-logical-polyfill Examples

-This directory contains examples demonstrating how to use the `postcss-logical-scope` plugin in various scenarios.
+This directory contains examples demonstrating how to use the `postcss-logical-polyfill` plugin in various scenarios.

 ## Available Examples